-While topicals like caffeinated eye creams, illuminating concealers, and under-eye gels can certainly improve eye bags, nothing compares to the results you can achieve from visiting a board-certified dermatologist for an in-office treatment.
+While topicals like caffeinated eye creams, illuminating concealers, and under-eye gels may improve eye bags, nothing compares to the results you can achieve from visiting a board-certified dermatologist for an in-office treatment.
 One such in-office treatment for under-eyes is Volbella, a hyaluronic acid-based injectable under the Juvederm umbrella.
 It's technically only FDA-approved for lips, but dermatologists use the injectable off-label to deliver some serious results for under-eyes.
 Curious about treating your under-eyes with Volbella?
 Only a dermatologist will be able to tell you if you're a candidate and if it's the best treatment option for you.
 But in the meantime, here's everything you need to know before your appointment, according to board-certified dermatologist Dr. Robyn Gmyrek.

 Meet the Expert